Vector calculus: Generalizations

-Vector calculus can also be generalized to other 3-manifolds and higher dimension spaces.
+Vector calculus can also be generalized to other 3-manifolds and higher-dimensional spaces.

 Different 3-manifolds

 Vector calculus is initially defined for Euclidean 3-space, $\mathbb{R}^3,$ which has additional structure beyond simply being a 3-dimensional real vector space, namely: a norm (giving a notion of length) defined via an inner product (the dot product), which in turn gives a notion of angle, and an orientation, which gives a notion of left-handed and right-handed.
 These structures give rise to a volume form, and also the cross product, which is used pervasively in vector calculus.

-The gradient and divergence require only the inner product, while the curl and the cross product also requires the handedness of the coordinate system to be taken into account (see cross product and handedness for more detail).
+The gradient and divergence require only the inner product, while the curl and the cross product also requires the handedness of the coordinate system to be taken into account.